 Lucky you live in Hawai’i!
 For a budget-friendly island lifestyle, keeping transportation costs down is essential.
 We got you covered with this comprehensive list of transportation options, whether you’re commuting to work, running errands, or heading to the beach.
 Listed below are many ways Hawai’i residents can shave costs like ice.
 We examined how to get around Hawaiʻi without a car using aloha ‘aina alternatives like walking, bicycling, public transportation, and sharing services.

-Of course the most common mode of transportation for residents in Hawaiʻi is a car (over 80% of households have at least one car).
+Of course, the most common mode of transportation for residents in Hawaiʻi is a car (over 80% of households have at least one car).
 For those already navigating our roadways in their vehicle, we offer budget-friendly suggestions for auto maintenance to minimize costs and extend the life of your car.
 No matter where you live and work in Hawaiʻi, the following information can help you keep transportation costs as low as possible.
 Visitors will also find useful information within these options.

 We arranged the following transportation options starting with two feet and proceeding from two to four wheels.